linroger/FinanceCompendium/II. Economics/International/Foundations of Global Financial Markets/Chapter 27 Market for Asset Backed Securities.md

 First let's consider interest rate risk.
 The loans or receivables backing a securitization are debt obligations or fixed income instruments.
 Consequently, if the loans or receivables remain on the books of the originator, their value declines if interest rates increase.
 That is, the originator of the portfolio of loans or receivables is exposed to interest rate risk.
 However, if that portfolio of loans or receivables is removed from the originator's balance sheet by being used as collateral for a securitization, the originator no longer is exposed to the interest rate risk associated with those loans or receivables.

 Second, the credit risk associated with the portfolio of loans and receivables is removed.
 To understand why, consider once again Ford Motor Company and its captive finance subsidiary, Ford Motor Credit.
 Since 2000, Ford Motor Credit has used securitization to reduce its portfolio of automobile loans.
 By doing so, it has reduced its exposure to the credit risk associated with those loans (i.e., the risk that the borrower will default).
-At the end of 2001, Ford Motor Credit carried  \$208 million in auto loans and realized first quarter credit losses of\$ 912 million.
-By 2003, credit losses for the first quarter had declined to \$493 million, with loans on the balance sheet down by \$28 million to 180 million.
+At the end of 2001, Ford Motor Credit carried $208 million in auto loans and realized first quarter credit losses of $912 million.
+By 2003, credit losses for the first quarter had declined to $493 million, with loans on the balance sheet down by $28 million to 180 million.

 Third, consider managing the other risks associated with a portfolio of loans or receivables.
 Let's look once again at securitization as done in the automobile industry.
 As explained later in this chapter, not only are loans used in a securitization, so also are leases (the asset being lease receivables).
 In an automobile lease, the user of the automobile (referred to as the "lessee") makes payments to the owner of the automobile (called the "lessor") over the term of the lease.
 At the end of the lease term, the lessee has the option either to buy the automobile at a predetermined fixed price or to return it to the lessor.
 The market value of the leased automobile at the end of the lease term is referred to as its "residual value."
 The lessee's decision at the end of the lease term depends on the market value of the automobile compared to the predetermined fixed price set forth in the lease agreement.
 If the market value is less than the predetermined fixed price, the lessee will return to the automobile to the lessor.
 The lessor therefore then owns a portfolio of automobiles whose market value is below what was expected when the leases were originated.
 This risk in a lease transaction from the perspective of the lessor or originator is called "residual risk."
 This risk is removed when a securitization is created, because the risk is passed on to the investors in the securitized bonds.